d-saikrishna/GIS_RemoteSensing/Damagundam/README.md

 # Results
 ![Forest Types](results/ForestTypes_3snaps.png)

-Compared to 2014, the scrub forest type has increased from 16% t0 37% (in 2019) and 45% (in 2023).
+Compared to 2014, the scrub forest type has increased from 16% to 37% (in 2019) and 45% (in 2023).
 Corresponding reduction in the open forest type is observed.

 This method of FCD calculation did not find any dense and very dense forest in the Damagundam forest area.
 This has to be ground-truthed.

 More forest degradation can be observed in the central part of the forest area -- near Thirmalapur and Somangurthy villages.

+High res images can be found in the `results` folder.

 ![Damagundam FCD comparison](results/Damagundam.png)